Meet the fearless photographer who exposed the Mafia’s culture of death

 The struggle over power and profits pitted the rural clan of Corleone, led by Salvatore Riina, against key clans operating in Palermo, the capital of Sicily.
 During the conflict, machine gun fire and car bomb explosions became commonplace in Palermo and outlying cities.

 The politicians in Rome responded to the national crisis by asking General Carlo Alberto Dalla Chiesa to become the prefect of Palermo.
-After spending four months restoring order, Dalla Chiesa, his wife, Emanuela Setti Carraro, and police bodyguard Domenico Russo were murdered in a spray of machine-gun fire on September 3, 1982 – what became known as the Via Carini Massacre.
-Dalla Chiesa’s death, along with hits on police chiefs, public prosecutors and investigators, left honest citizens feeling hopeless and abandoned.
+After spending four months restoring order, Dalla Chiesa, his wife, Emanuela Setti Carraro, and police bodyguard Domenico Russo were murdered in a spray of machine-gun fire on September 3, 1982—what became known as the Via Carini Massacre.
+Dalla Chiesa’s death, along with hits on police chiefs, public prosecutors, and investigators, left honest citizens feeling hopeless and abandoned.

-Some days Battaglia would rush from one city to another to photograph several dead bodies – of mafiosi, judges, police, political figures and journalists – “so much blood,” she later recalled.
+Some days Battaglia would rush from one city to another to photograph several dead bodies—of mafiosi, judges, police, political figures and journalists—”so much blood,” she later recalled.

-Mafia murders became so commonplace – some 600 between 1981 and 1983 alone – that she sometimes came upon crime scenes by chance.
+Mafia murders became so commonplace—some 600 between 1981 and 1983 alone—that she sometimes came upon crime scenes by chance.

 The Palermo Spring